-- Cook onions in the bacon drippings until tender and then add broth and mashed potatoes.
+- Cook onions in the bacon drippings until tender.
+Add broth and mashed potatoes and simmer.

-- Finally this soup is finished off with a splash of buttermilk and of course sharp cheddar cheese.
+- Add a splash of buttermilk and of course sharp cheddar cheese.

 Mashed potatoes are a staple for good reason, they’re inexpensive, delicious and easy to make!
 They’re the perfect base for gravies and sauces or for topping with Salisbury Steak or creamed corn!